peardeck/policies/privacy-policy.md

 Under FERPA, a school must provide a parent with an opportunity to inspect and review his or her child’s education records within 45 days following its receipt of a request.
 A school is required to provide a parent with copies of education records, or make other arrangements, if a failure to do so would effectively prevent the parent from obtaining access to the records.

 Requests to review may be directed to privacy@peardeck.com.
-In the even there is any erroneous data contained in the student record, Pear Deck will advice parents, legal guardians, and eligible students to contact the school to update their information.
+In the even there is any erroneous data contained in the student record, Pear Deck will advise parents, legal guardians, and eligible students to contact the school to update their information in their Google user profile.

 ## DATA TRANSFER

 User Content may be transferred from Pear Deck by sharing files or folders from your Google Drive.
 Google also provides a tool called Takeout that allows you to export and transfer all data at one time (see: https://takeout.google.com/settings/takeout).

-## SPECIAL CONSIDERATION FOR PAYMENT INFORMATION
+## PAYMENT INFORMATION

 If you provide credit card or debit card information to complete a purchase, it is our policy to use third-party payment processing systems that comply with the Payment Card Industry Data Security Standard (PCI-DSS), which is an industry wide security standard designed to protect the confidentiality and security of your credit card information, by encryption using secure socket layer technology (SSL) and storage with AES-256 encryption.

 Although no method of transmission over the Internet or electronic storage is 100% secure, we follow all PCI-DSS requirements and implement additional generally accepted industry standards.
-Your credit card information will also be subject to our payment processor’s privacy policy in addition to ours. **PLEASE READ THE PRIVACY POLICY ON THE WEBSITE OF ANY PAYMENT PROCESSOR THAT YOU ARE DIRECTED TO REGARDING THE USE, STORAGE AND PROTECTION OF YOUR CREDIT CARD INFORMATION BEFORE SUBMITTING ANY CREDIT CARD INFORMATION.**
+Your credit card information will also be subject to our payment processor’s privacy policy in addition to ours.
+As of the date this policy went into effect, Pear Deck uses Stripe [Privacty Policy](https://stripe.com/us/privacy) for payment processing.

-All information that you provide to us or our third party payment processor must be accurate, current and complete.
-In the event of a dispute, we may issue you with a provisional credit to your card until the dispute is resolved.
-If we issue a provisional credit and the dispute is resolved and the charges were correct, we shall recharge your debit or credit card to reverse this provisional credit.
-You expressly consent to this reversal if you falsely or incorrectly dispute a charge.
-If you wish to dispute a charge by mail or telephone please contact us at privacy@PearDeck.com.
-If we elect at any time to charge any convenience fee for making a payment via a debit card, credit card, or electronic check, these fees will be stated at the time of payment before you finalize your charge.
-In the event of an unauthorized charge using a debit card or electronic check, please consult your bank’s rules regarding refunds and reversals.
+If you wish to dispute a charge by mail or telephone please contact us at hello@PearDeck.com.
 Pear Deck complies with all legal requirements of your State’s applicable laws regarding providing refunds for unauthorized charges.
 When you make a charge, we shall display a completed charge screen.
 This is your electronic receipt.
 You should print or save this electronic receipt for your records.
 YOU REPRESENT AND WARRANT THAT YOU HAVE THE LEGAL RIGHT TO USE ANY CREDIT CARDS, DEBIT CARDS OR OTHER PAYMENT MEANS USED TO INITIATE ANY TRANSACTION.

 ## INFORMATION SHARING AND DISCLOSURE